Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 Set "forks" on a job template to larger values to increase parallelism of execution runs.

-For a Continuous Integration system, such as Jenkins, to spawn a job, it must make a curl request to a job template.
+For a Continuous Integration system, such as Jenkins, to create a job, it must make a curl request to a job template.
 The credentials to the job template must not require prompting for any particular passwords.
-For configuration and use instructions, see Installation in the Ansible documentation.

 Nach oben